cadet/CADET-Match/doc/configuration/experiments.rst

 name                   String        None             Yes        Name of experiment, each name must be unique csv                    Path          None             Yes        This is the path to the csv file to match against.
-HDF5                   Path          None             Yes        Path to a runnable HDF5 simulation isotherm             Path or List    None             Yes        Path or list of paths to the output data to match against scores               List          None             Yes        List of scores to use
+HDF5                   Path          None             Yes        Path to a runnable HDF5 simulation output_path          Path or List    None             Yes        Path or list of paths to the output data to match against scores                 List          None             Yes        List of scores to use
 =================== =============== ================ ========== =========================================================================================================

 .. code-block:: json